 UV Clarifiers: Rid your pond of green water

-A clarifier is an important part of any pond filtration system, if you want to prevent floating algae from causing green water.
+A clarifier is an important part of any pond system, if you want to prevent floating algae from causing green water.
 As water flows through the UV unit, the light kills microscopic floating algae before it can spread.
-Some filters include a built-in clarifier, but the basic models may require a separate UV to be installed between the pump and the filter.
+Some filters include a built-in clarifier, but the basic models may require a separate UV to be installed.

-As you cannot over-filter a pond, larger filters mean better water clarity, as well as healthier fish.
-Over-filtering is even recommended for ponds that are well-stocked, so we always recommend purchasing the largest filter possible.
+Larger filters mean better water clarity, as well as healthier fish.
+High filtration levels are even recommended for ponds that are well-stocked, so we always recommend purchasing the largest one possible.

 Pond UV Clarifier